byCedric/expo-monorepo-example/README.md

 ### What about Metro?

 In **apps/mobile** we leverage the Metro cache to speed up building and publishing.
-We use Turborepo to restore or invalidate this cache, working around [potential environment variable issues](#using-environment-variables-in-react-native).
+We use Turborepo to restore or invalidate this cache.
 To populate this Metro cache, the **apps/mobile** has a [`$ pnpm build`](./apps/mobile/package.json#L9) script that exports React Native bundles.
 The resulting Metro cache is then reused when [publishing previews](./.github/workflows/preview.yml#L26-L28).

 ## ℹ️ Should I use it?